 Beginning with the 2021 model year, the following requirements apply:

 (a) ZEV Credit Calculation.
-A manufacturer may generate ZEV credits for each ZEV produced and delivered for sale in California for the manufacturer-designated model year.
-ZEV credits are earned when a new on-road vehicle is sold to the ultimate purchaser in California.
-The ZEV credit generated for each vehicle sold is equal to the value of the appropriate weight class modifier in Table A-2 of section 1963.1.
+A manufacturer earns ZEV credits for each ZEV produced and delivered for sale in California for the model year except for vehicles counted towards compliance with 13 CCR section 1962.4.
+The ZEV credit generated for each vehicle delivered for sale is equal to the value of the appropriate weight class modifier in Table A-2 of section 1963.1.
+A vehicle is only eligible to earn credits once.

 (b) NZEV Credit Calculation.
-Until the end of the 2035 model year, a manufacturer may generate NZEV credits for each NZEV produced and delivered for sale in California for the manufacturer-designated model year.
-NZEV credits are earned when a new on-road vehicle is sold to the ultimate purchaser in California.
-The NZEV credit generated for each vehicle sold is calculated as the product of the appropriate weight class modifier in Table A-2 of section 1963.1, and the NZEV factor value as calculated in section 1963.2(b)(1).
+Until the end of the 2035 model year, a manufacturer earns NZEV credits for each NZEV produced and delivered for sale in California for the model year except for vehicles counted towards compliance with 13 CCR section 1962.4.
+The NZEV credit generated for each vehicle delivered for sale is calculated as the product of the appropriate weight class modifier in Table A-2 of section 1963.1, and the NZEV factor value as calculated in section 1963.2(b)(1).
+A vehicle is only eligible to earn credits once.

 (1) NZEV Factor Value.
 The NZEV factor used to calculate NZEV credits shall be calculated as 0.01 multiplied by the all-electric range, and is not to exceed 0.75.